Flared/go-flareio/README.md

 `flareio` is a light [Flare API](https://api.docs.flare.io/) SDK that wraps a [net/http Client](https://pkg.go.dev/net/http#Client) and automatically manages authentication.

+It exposes methods that are equivalent to `net/http.Client`.

 Usage examples and use cases are documented in the [Flare API documentation](https://api.docs.flare.io/concepts/sdk).

 ## Contributing